 Cannabinol modulates CB2 receptors to provide anti-pain properties.
 CB2 receptors modulate acute pain and inflammation and chronic pain.
 Pain that is related to muscle-spasm or surgical pain may benefit.
 CB2 receptors play a role in reducing cancer treatment and nerve injury.
 Cannabinol modulates pain signaling to relieve it.
 It also acts as a local pain reliever in tissue injury.
 This help is the key to relief from cancer and joint pain.

 Another critical point is the activation of our CB2 receptors.
 CBN effects a separate pain pathway that THC also modulates.
 Like THC, cannabinol affects sensory neurons sensitive to capsaicin.
 This pain pathway represents another process involved in pain response.
 How does a good chili pepper make one feel like they are on fire?
 That is because they contain capsaicin, an ingredient that makes them hot.
 Topical medications contain capsaicin to reduce muscle and joint pain.
 When applied, this active ingredient triggers a sensation of heat.

 Cannabinol has an opposite effect on CBD on appetite and eating.
-While CBD can suppress appetite, CBN acts as an appetite stimulant.
+While higher levels of CBD can suppress appetite, CBN acts as an appetite stimulant.
 Evidence suggests its benefits those who have a loss of appetite with weight loss.
 Cancer patients treated with drugs report cannabinol helps them keep a good weight.

 Are Cannabinol Benefits Psychotropic or Mind-Bending?